 The saying "wine is made in the vineyard" is as true today as when it was first uttered.
 Each year we spend time in the vineyard to experience the uniqueness of each new growing season.
-That time in the vineyard reveals the qualities and differences of each year's fruit and guides our winemaking for the vintage.
+That time in the vineyard reveals the qualities and differences of each year's fruit and guides winemaking for the vintage.
 Careful handcrafting results in an expressive wine with a balanced blend of alcohol, pH, acidity and oak

-As an artisanal winemaker we believe in minimal intervention.
+We believe in minimal intervention.
 The unique terroir driven characteristics of our wines reveal a sense of place.
 The vintage driven elements reveal a sense of time.
 Our smooth, fruit forward wines exhibit a beautiful balance of flavors and layers of complexity highlighted by subtle hints of oak and vanilla.

 Where it improves the natural expression of our wines and supports the sustainable care of our earth we incorporate innovative practices.